-- Master's degree from an accredited college or university in Education, Higher Education, Curriculum & Pedagogy, Instructional Design/Technology or a related area of study
+- Master’s degree or higher from an accredited college or university in Education, Higher Education, Curriculum & Pedagogy, or related field.
+A degree in Instructional Design/Technology strongly preferred

 - At least three years of experience as an outstanding teacher, with a strong background in pedagogy and/or leadership of higher education

-- Experience with Brightspace D2L Learning Management System or simliar LMS, highly desirable
+- Experience with Brightspace D2L Learning Management System or similar LMS, highly desirable

 - Experience in using, teaching, and monitoring evidence-based instructional practices